jyutzler/Bridge-Systems/system.md

 ﻿
 This branch contains a Markdown file "system.md" that describes the bridge system used by Jeff Yutzler and Donna Hickling.
-It is based on SAYC with a few additions.
+It is a 2 over 1 game force (no exceptions) with other commonly used conventions.
 It is suitable for intermediate club players.

 ## General Approach